HarrisonRogers/HarrisonRogers/README.md

 # Hello, I'm Harrison! 👋

 ## About Me
-I am primarily a Frontend Engineer who dabbles in Web3 and AI development
+I am a Frontend Engineer who dabbles in Web3 and AI development

 In my free time, I'm usually outdoors making the most of NZ South Island and its beauty by going for walks/runs, shredding the slopes, playing footy, and going to the gym.